For agents that don’t have a chat interface or need raw environment variables, see Connect a custom agent.

 For long-lived agents

-Invited agents are instance-level entities with named identities that persist across sessions.
+Named agents are instance-level entities that persist across sessions.
 You can manage vault access, rotate agent tokens, and revoke agents at any time.
 See Agents overview for the full lifecycle.Next steps

 Agents overview